Interface

 Guidelines and Best Practices

-- Interfaces should have one provider Application and multiple consumer Applications.
+- Interfaces should have one provider Application and could have multiple consumer Applications.

 - Understand why you want to capture the interface.
 Interfaces can help you identify risks by providing a clear view of the data flow between Applications or IT Components.